 A room with a plastic folding table that serves as a desk, and every corner stacked with tattered cardboard boxes.

-No hot water, no toilet seat covers, no light in the stairwell.
+No hot water, no toilet seat covers, dark stairwell.

 No windows, no natural light.